rjseymour66/shipping-go/README.md

 ### Building an image

 Go is a compiled language, so it does not usually have external dependencies.
 This means that you can use Go binaries with small base images.
 A _base image_ is the starting point of an image, such as Ubuntu.

+### Docker Compose

+Docker compose is a tool for running more than one container.